-Since its inception, the project has achieved significant results in capacity assessment and development of a strategic plan for the Directorate of Forests (DIFOR) created in the Ministry of Environment (MiAmbiente), in the design of the Traceability System and Forest Control, and continuity of the communications strategy initiated by the project PD 602/11 R3 (F) "Forest governance in tropical forests of the Darien region, Panama".
+Since its inception, the project has achieved significant results in capacity assessment and development of a strategic plan for the Directorate of Forests (DIFOR) created in the Ministry of Environment (MiAmbiente), in the design of the Forest Traceability and Control System (FTCS), and continuity of the communications strategy initiated by the project PD 602/11 R3 (F) "Forest governance in tropical forests of the Darien region, Panama".

 The first instalment of funds sent in April 2016 was US\$113,354.
-The other three planned instalments of funds total US\$220,000 according to the project agreement.
-The suspension of ITTO funding caused delays in releasing the second instalment and therefore in the implementation of project activities.
-The Executing Agency had to prioritize the use of funds to cover the contract for the design and Forestry Traceability System Control.
+The suspension of ITTO funding during the financial impairment caused delays in releasing the second instalment in late 2016 and therefore in the implementation of project activities.
+The Executing Agency had to prioritize the use of funds to cover the contract for the design of the FTCS.
 However, after some adjustments to the work plan, in coordination with the Ministry of Environment, the EA managed to get support from WWF and the FAO FLEGT Programme to continue the implementation of the planned activities through the first half of 2017.
-In mid-2017 an agreement was reached to reduce the remaining project budget by 10% and a revised work plan submitted so that the ITTO funding could be normalized and reactivated.
-The second installment was disbursed in September 2017 and the third in June 2018.
-The project is now making good progress and is expected to be successfully completed by the end of 2018 or early 2019 (the project duration has been extended until December 2018)
+In mid-2017 an agreement was reached to reduce the remaining project budget by 10% and a revised work plan was submitted so that the ITTO funding could be normalized and reactivated.
+The second installment was disbursed in September 2017, the third in June 2018 and the fourth and final installment in mid-2019.

-with no impact on the ITTO budget).
-A project steering committee meeting and monitoring visit by ITTO occurred in late 2017; the second PSC is scheduled for late 2018 prior to project completion.
+The project has made good progress and is expected to be successfully completed by early 2020 (the project duration has been extended with no impact on the ITTO budget).
+A Project Steering Committee meeting and monitoring visit by ITTO and one TFLET donor (Japan) occurred in January 2019; a final PSC is scheduled for early 2020 prior to project completion.

-Despite the delay of inception, the implementation of this project, particularly the positive progress in the design and implementation of Traceability System and Forest Control (STCF), further attracted the interest of MiAmbiente and other sectors and players.
+Despite the delay of inception, the implementation of this project, particularly the positive progress in the design and implementation of the FTCS, has attracted strong interest from the Ministry of the Environment, the private sector and other stakeholders.
+Illegal logging and transport of timber have been significantly reduced in the Darien region where the FTCS is now operational on a smart-phone platform allowing easy application by all regulatory officials.

-The communications strategy that is being developed is contributing to a positive debate on the needs of the sector, stressing the need for incentives to promote forest management and responsible procurement.
-The role of civil society and consumers, as a powerful market force which begets change, can be enhanced through this communication strategy.
-The rapprochement between the members of the Forest Dialogue Table and the Legal Timber Network has been promoted; both groups participated in the development and validation process of the STCF.
-The Executing Agency submitted a complete progress report (Spanish only) in June 2018 which is available from the Secretariat.
-The final disbursement of project funds is expected to be released soon and the project is expected to achieve all foreseen outputs and objectives under the revised budget and work plan.
+The communications strategy that has been developed is contributing to a positive debate on the needs of the sector, stressing the need for incentives to promote forest management and responsible procurement.
+The role of civil society and consumers, as a powerful market force which begets change, has been enhanced through this communication strategy.
+Interactions between the members of Panama's Forest Dialogue Table and the Legal Timber Network have been promoted; both groups participated in the development and validation process of the FTCS.
+The Executing Agency submitted a complete progress report (Spanish only) in June 2019 which is available from the Secretariat.
+An annual audit was also submitted covering expenditure of project funds in 2018 as per ITTO's rules.
+The final project activities (training workshops and further development of the FTCS) were underway at the time of preparation of this report and the project is expected to achieve all foreseen outputs and objectives under the revised budget and work plan.